sergioag/megabios/README.md

 #### Goals

-This is the original branch, which is meant only for archiving the original source code, as shown on the listing.
-As such, the goals are:

 1. Preserve the original source code exactly as it was printed.
 2. Document the source build process.
 3. Provide fixes and updates to known bugs.